 Chondrosarcoma of skull base: grade II

-64 year-old male presenting with progressive numbness in the first division of the trigeminal nerve (CNV1) and abducens cranial nerve (CNV6) palsy.
+64 year-old male presenting with progressive numbness in the first division of the trigeminal nerve (CN Va) and abducens cranial nerve (CN VI) palsy.

 Loading Stack -